Chantouch/vue-vlidator/README.md

 #### confirmed

 The field under validation must have a matching field of foo_confirmation.
-For example, if the field under validation is password, a matching password_confirmation field must be present in the input.
+For example, if the field under validation is password, a matching password_confirmation | passwordConfirmation field must be present in the input.

 #### date